 - Soleil Luxury Rooms Old Town: Another budget option, this hotel is further from the centre but still within the Old Town neighbourhood.
 While the rooms are spacious and clean, the main reasons to stay here are the affordable rates and access to the historic centre of the city.

-✔ Top area to stay for great food and day trips
+✔ Top choice for where to stay in Dubrovnik for great food & day trips

 One of these spots is Cavtat, a tiny historic town just south of Dubrovnik.
 Some locals call it Little Dubrovnik due to its historic architecture and sandy beaches.